 PEA Topical Cream

-Supplementing with time released PEA has been scientlfcally shown to naturally assist in the reduction of inflammation and to have neuro-protective and possibly pain control effects.
+Supplementing with time-released PEA has been scientifically shown to naturally assist in the reduction of inflammation and to have neuro-protective and possibly pain control effects.
 This natural anti-inflammatory supports the nervous system and abnormal immune responses.*

 Palmitoylethanolamide (PEA) – backed by more than 300+ medical studies, has been shown to be or assist with: